 NOTICE – This blog represents our opinions and should not be considered representative of views of emergency medicine in Ireland.
 The Irish Association for Emergency Medicine can be found here.
 The body representing trainees in Ireland is the The Irish Emergency Medicine Trainees Association and their site can be found here.

 In terms or conflicts of interest, I’m yet to find a way to get paid to get paid for this FOAMed stuff.
-I briefly added a donate button to help cover the cost of hosting (particularly for the anatomy podcast) but all the material remains free.
+I briefly added a donate button to help cover the cost of hosting (particularly for the anatomy podcast) but all the material remains free and I have since taken down the donate option.
 Thanks to all who donated – it really helped keep things going.

 I do occasionally promote some conferences, some times because i just think it’s a good conference, sometimes because I happen to be teaching at it.
 Again, I am yet to get paid to speak at a conference but they will frequently cover expenses such as travel and accommodation and I will try to make that clear when I post about it.